Brandon Lowe Player Props: Rays vs. Red Sox

-Brandon Lowe -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the hill, on April 11 at 6:40 PM ET.
+Brandon Lowe -- 2-for-4 with a double, a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Chris Sale on the mound, on April 12 at 6:40 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Red Sox.
+He racked up two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the Red Sox.

 Brandon Lowe Game Info & Props vs. the Red Sox